eddgrant/lan2rf-gateway-stats/README.md

 Ensure that the InfluxDB variables match the ones used when setting up InfluxDB.

-Ensure that you set a valid UK postcode for the `CHECKS_POSTCODE` environment variable.
+Ensure that you set a valid hostname / IP address for the `LAN2RF_URL` environment variable.

-Ensure that you set your Meteomatics username and password for the `METEOMATICS_USERNAME` and `METEOMATICS_PASSWORD` environment variables.

 ## Check the logs